ThomasMertes/seed7/src/read_me.txt

   INITIALIZE_OS_ENVIRON: Defined when environ respectively
                          _wenviron is NULL unless getenv() is
                          called.

+  HOME_DIR_ENV_VAR: Name of the environment variable that contains
+                    the path of the home directory.

   LIMITED_CSTRI_LITERAL_LEN: Defined when the C compiler limits
                              the length of string literals.